Quantum hedging in two-round prover-verifier interactions: (Lack of) Hedging in a Loss-Tolerant Prover-Verifier Model

-To start our analysis, we observe that if we allow Bob to not give an answer, but do not repeat the interaction upon a failure to obtain an answer, the semidefinite programming formulation in \cite{molina2012hedging} tells us that the optimal probability of achieving outcome $a \in \{0,1\}$ for Bob is given by the value of:
+To start our analysis, we consider an intermediate setting where we allow Bob to not give an answer, and Alice does not repeat the interaction when she doesn't obtain an answer, and instead counts that as a loss for Bob.
+This means that Bob can return a state with trace less than one.
+Using the properties of the Choi representation, and following the same analysis as in \cite{molina2012hedging} and Section~\ref{sec:general-model}, the optimal probability for Bob of achieving outcome $a$ is the value of